 Any junior exhibitor entering livestock in competition must be present to lead and show said animal in competition or in the premium sale or the animal will be disqualified and entry fees will not be refunded.
-Any infraction of rules will forfeiture of any premiums earned.
+Any infraction of rules will forfeiture of any premiums or add ons earned.
 The only exceptions to this rule are when a bonafide owner has more than one animal in a given class or due to an extreme or participation in a school sponsored state qualifiying event, ie; state basketball playoffs sponsored by OSSAA the bonafide owner is not able to be in attendance.
 Such cases must be approved by the superintendent of each division: Goat division-Colt Watson, Lamb division-Phil Stacy, Beef division-Kim Emerson, Hog division-Dallas Sutterfield, Doe kids-Gayle Garrett

 The dress code also will be enforced during the premium auction

 An exhibitor can auction (1) Steer or one (1) Heifer or one (1) Hog or one (1) Lamb or one (1) Goat in the auction.
 Except that the same exhibitor may auction all Grand and Reserve Grand Champions.